Amazon Marketplace

 API is an interface that enables software applications to communicate with each other.
 Amazon provides APIs for seller operations, including inventory management, order processing, and data queries.
 APIs automate manual processes and enable integration with ERP and inventory systems.

-Open term pageARA
+Open glossary pageARA

 Amazon Retail Analytics